oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/checkbox.md

 ## color

-Change the color of the component with the `color` props, the allowed values ​​are (main colors of vuesax, RGB, HEX)
+Change the color of the component with the `color` property, the allowed values ​​are (main colors of vuesax, RGB, HEX)

 </card>